sneub/langsensejs/readme.md

 Langsense uses a list of basic language rules, found in `ruleset.js` , to make a pretty good guess at which language it is.

-Based on each rule, it will tally up a number of points based on each piece of evidence found, and give you a answer based on these points.
+With each rule, it will tally up a number of points based on each piece of evidence found, and give you an answer using the points as a level of confidence.

 Imagine you are in a cave.
 There is nobody around and no signal on your mobile device.
 You come across a piece of paper with some writing on it, and you wonder _Which language is this?_ You have only your own brain and experience to draw upon.
 How would you detect which language it is?

-Personally, I would start begin by looking to see which characters I can recognise.
+Personally, I would begin by looking to see which characters I can recognise.
 Is there anything that looks kinda like Russian?
 Chinese?
 Any interesting accents?
 This won't give us a definite answer, but it will help to narrow down the possibilities, at least.